theapprenticewizard/kafka-notes/README.md

 # Notes on Kafka

+## TODO: migrate to project to hold all notes for all projects as a MONO-REPO

 ## Kafka Terminlology

 * __record__ Are a record of an event, they are immutable.
 They are append only and are made of a key value and timestamp.
 Records are persisted to DISK and not to memory!
 It uses the OS's caching system instead of an explicit cache.